How Marketers Use Mockly for Campaigns | Free Screenshot Generator

 Showcasing real customer feedback

 Why does this work?
 The format implies authenticity.
 Readers feel like they're seeing a real exchange, not a marketing-approved quote.
-(Of course, you should still base mockups on real feedback—fabricated testimonials undermine trust.)
+(Of course, you should still base mockups on real feedback.
+Fabricated testimonials undermine trust.)

 Use Case 2: Social Proof in Ads